zwade/live-art/problem.md

 ## Hints

-- The flag will be the admin's username/broadcast link, at the origin from which you access the page.
+- The flag will be the admin's username/broadcast link, at the origin `http://localhost:4000/`

 ## Solution